Daylight saving time in Egypt

 Daylight saving time (DST) has been restored and used in Egypt.
-It will start on the last Friday in April at 00:00 UTC+2:00 and will end on the last Thursday in October., thus making it the only African country using (DST) as of 2023.
+It started on 28 April 2023 at 00:00 UTC+2:00 and ended on 26 October 2023, thus making it the only African country using DST as of 2025.

 History

 The British first instituted summer time in Egypt in 1940, during the Second World War.
 The practice was stopped after 1945, but resumed 12 years later, in 1957.

 Before the revolution in January 2011, the government was planning to take a decision to abolish summer time in 2011 before President Hosni Mubarak's term expired in September 2011.
 The transitional government did so on 20 April 2011.

 Under the pretext that daylight saving time would save energy, the Egyptian government decided on 7 May 2014 to reinstate summer time with an exception for the holy month of Ramadan.
 In April the next year, a poll was held on whether to apply summer time or not.
 Following the results, the government decided on 20 April to temporarily cancel summer time, to make the necessary amendment to the laws and asked the ministers to work on a study to determine the probability of applying DST in coming years or not.
 The ministry of electricity assured that the achieved electricity savings from applying summer time is not of any tangible effect.
 Summer time was expected to return in 2016, starting on 8 July (after Ramadan), but on 5 July, it was decided to again cancel it.

-In March 2023, The Egyptian Government announced it would be restoring DST, starting in April and ending in October.
+In March 2023, the Egyptian Government announced it would be restoring DST, starting in April and ending in October.

 Dates and times

-Egypt observes summer time between the last Friday in April and the last Thursday in September.
+Egypt observes summer time between the last Friday in April and the last Thursday in October.
 The clocks are changed from UTC+02:00 to UTC+03:00.
 The change occurs one second after 23:59:59 on Thursday to become 01:00:00 on the last Friday in April shortening the day to 23 hours.
-Summer time ends one second after 23:59:59 to become 23:00:00 on the last Thursday of September lengthening the day to 25 hours.
+Summer time ends one second after 23:59:59 to become 23:00:00 on the last Thursday of October lengthening the day to 25 hours.
 The date does not change one second after the first 23:59:59 occurred; for all practical purposes, midnight does not occur until after the second 23:59:59.